 The heart of the PSC is its Research Associates, who come from over a dozen academic departments spread across numerous Schools, including Arts and Sciences (SAS) (primarily Sociology and Economics, but also Anthropology, Criminology, History, and Psychology), Wharton (Statistics, Business and Public Policy, Insurance and Risk Management), Medicine (primarily Internal Medicine), and Nursing.
 The PSC staff support their research, including administration, computing and other information technology, library and bibliographic services, and expertise in issues related to human subjects.
 PSC Research Associates are heavily represented on national scientific boards and commissions, and have earned numerous honors reserved for recognized leaders in the study of population processes and understanding the nation’s health.
 Their work has had demonstrable impacts on public programs and legislation in the United States and abroad.

 The PSC and its Research Associates have long benefited from support from a number of federal and private research funding mechanisms and from dedicated support from Penn's School of Arts and Sciences (the administrative home of the PSC).

 Herbert L. Smith, Professor of Sociology and Director of the Population Studies Center.

-Emilio Parrado, Professor of Sociology, Associate Director of the Population Studies Center, and Chair, Department of Sociology.
+Emily Hannum, Professor of Sociology and Education, and Associate Director of the Population Studies Center

-Michel Guillot, Associate Professor of Sociology, Associate Director for Training of the Population Studies Center, and Chair, Graduate Group in Demography.
+Michel Guillot, Professor of Sociology and Associate Director for Training of the Population Studies Center

 Julia Crane, Associate Director for Administration of the Population Studies Center.